What is Integrative Medicine?

-Complementary and alternative medicine (CAM) is a group of diverse medical and health care systems, practices, and products that are not generally considered part of conventional medicine.
+Integrative Medicine covers a group of diverse medical and health care systems, practices, and products that are not generally considered part of conventional medicine.
 Complementary medicine is used together with conventional medicine, and alternative medicine is used in place of conventional medicine.
-Integrative medicine combines conventional and CAM treatments for which there is evidence of safety and effectiveness.
+Integrative medicine combines conventional and non conventional treatments for which there is evidence of safety and effectiveness.

 - Chiropractic or osteopathic manipulation

 - Natural products

 The Centers for Disease Control and Prevention and the National Center for Complementary and Integrative Health (HCCIH) conducted an analysis of a 2012 National Health Interview Survey (NHIS) special supplement on the use of complementary and alternative medicine (CAM) and approaches.

 The analysis found Americans paid out-of-pocket for complementary health approaches. $28.3 billion for adults and $1.9 billion for children was spent on alternative medical systems, practices, and products, including meditation, herbal supplements, yoga, and chiropractic.

 44,700 participants were analyzed; they included about 34,500 civilian, noninstitutionalized adults age 18 and older and about 10,200 children age 4 to 17.
 Information about children was provided by an adult member of the household.

 What does the data tell us?

 - 59 million Americans spend money out-of-pocket on complementary health approaches.